 KevinMD Blog: Shifting Procedural Work To “Midlevel” Providers

-Posted 1 year, 7 months ago by Dave Mittman in Adult Health, Anesthesiology, Cardiothoracic Surgery, Colorectal Surgery, Dermatology, Family Medicine, Gastroenterology, Internal Medicine, Surgery and Women's Health
+Posted 2 years, 1 month ago by Dave Mittman Adult Health, Anesthesiology, Cardiothoracic Surgery, Colorectal Surgery, Dermatology, Family Medicine, Gastroenterology, Internal Medicine, Surgery and Women's Health

 This doc is well intentioned but still sees us as super technicians